VisionVector/recommenders/SETUP.md

 export PYSPARK_DRIVER_PYTHON=/anaconda/envs/reco_pyspark/bin/python
 ```

-This will export the variables every time we do `conda activate reco_pyspark`.
-To unset these variables when we deactivate the environment, we create the file `/anaconda/envs/reco_pyspark/etc/conda/deactivate.d/env_vars.sh` and add:
+This will export the variables every time we do `source activate reco_pyspark`.
+To unset these variables when we deactivate the environment, we create the file `/anaconda/envs/reco_pyspark/deactivate.d/env_vars.sh` and add:

 ```bash
 #!/bin/sh